kontent-ai/management-sdk-net/README.md

 ### Codename vs. ID vs. External ID

-Most methods of the SDK accept an _Reference_ object that specifies which entity you want to perform the given operation on.
+The SDK uses an _Reference_ object representation identifying an entity you want to perform the given operation on.
 There are 3 types of identification you can use to create the identifier:

 ```csharp
 Reference identifier = Reference.ByCodename("on_roasts");